Ambeelight/kottans-frontend/README.md

 This course by [Yakov](https://www.coursera.org/learn/html-css-javascript-for-web-developers) wasn't new for me because I completed it early, it contains good information and useful tips, but its lack that course is pretty old.
 The tasks on Codecademy is great, I'm wonder why I didn't use it before.
 It was great to refresh the knowledge about HTML and CSS.
 All files added to the [folder](https://github.com/Ambeelight/kottans-frontend/tree/main/3.%20task_html_css_intro).

 ## Responsive Web Design
-These game are amazing.
+Those games are amazing.
 All frogs on their own leafs and all the carrots are watered.
 It was new to learn more about "grid" and use it on practise, also I know new short commands like "grid-template" or "repeat" and "flex-flow" in flexbox.
 All those commands I want to use in the future.
 Grid or Flex?
 Who knows, both look useful.
 All files added to the [folder](https://github.com/Ambeelight/kottans-frontend/tree/main/4.%20task_responsive_web_design).

 ## HTML & CSS Practice
 This task was difficult.
 I redid it twice, but for now it looks fine.
 I had many problems with size of icons and the button "More", I solved all my problems, but it took a long time.
 When I completed the task I made fatal mistake with git and deleted all my files, so i restart the course from the beginning, hah...

 [DEMO](https://ambeelight.github.io/kottans-frontend/5.%20html_css_popup/) || [Files](https://github.com/Ambeelight/kottans-frontend/tree/main/5.%20html_css_popup)

+## JS Basics
+I spent much time on that task for many reasons, but I learned a lot new things.
+Its pleasnat to see that JS evolves and becomes better with new versions.
+I need to practice more with arrays and objects, especially with array methods that contain many useful commands which make code shorter and save your time.
+Also, I had difficulties with algorithms, sometimes I spent a ton of time on simple tasks which sees obviuos and simple when you already know how to solve it hah.
+Anyway, I'm going to read more and practice the algorithms because I don't feel myself confident with them.
+All screenshots added to the [folder](https://github.com/Ambeelight/kottans-frontend/tree/main/6.%20task_js_basics)